-Just like people, all dogs have a different personality and breed plays a part.
-So, before you get a welsh terrier dog breed, you should know as much as you can about their behavior, physical characteristics and health.
+Are you looking for a new family dog for a pet and considering a Welsh Terrier?
+This sturdy breed is one well worth inviting into your family.
+However, like people, all dogs have different personalities, and species play a part.
+So, before you get a Welsh terrier dog breed, you should know as much as you can about their behavior, physical characteristics, and health.
 This will help you know exactly what you’re getting into before you do.

 Welsh Terrier Fast Facts